Every place I’ve ever worked has had a notoriously crabby person. The one person who’s always stirring up trouble and complaining.

 It wasn’t very often.
 I can tell you that much.
 I didn’t pray on my knees for hours, but when I thought of it, I prayed.

-The strangest thing happened.
+Then, the strangest thing happened.

 This woman worked in a different department than me.
-I didn’t see her often, but a few months later I happened to bump into her in the break room.
+I didn’t see her very often, but a few months later I happened to bump into her in the break room.

 I did a double take.
 She was beaming from ear to ear, laughing and talking to our coworkers.